 The Department offers a general economics major in addition to five interdisciplinary majors structured to suit the interests and professional goals of a heterogeneous student body.
 All of the undergraduate programs have different specific requirements but share the common structure of core theoretical courses that provide the foundation for higher-level elective courses culminating in a senior seminar.
 Graduate students receive training within an outstanding research environment, supported by members of faculty who are leading research in their fields.

-In 2018, the Department had 4,610 undergraduate enrollments in 42 economics courses with active enrollment.
+In 2019, the Department had 4,969 undergraduate enrollments in 42 economics courses with active enrollment.
 777 undergraduates had chosen economics as their major.
 The M.A. program, which provides a technical approach to the study of advanced, graduate-level economics, typically has cohorts of 50-60 students.
 In addition, the doctoral program receives approximately 1,000 applications each year for an incoming class of roughly 25 students.

 The Department has played a prominent role in the development of economic thought.
 It will continue to through its faculty and students, and contribute to a better understanding of economic activities and the elaboration of policy.